wischerdson/html-meta/docs/meta-object-properties.md

 `string` `null`

 > [!NOTE]
 > The title can be set in two ways: via the `title` tag or via the `meta` tag.
-Priority is given to the `title` tag if both variants are present in the html document.
+Priority is given to the `title` tag if both variants are presented in the html document.

 <details>
 <summary>Example</summary>